Analysis: Seven Seahawks with a lot on the line Saturday against the Chargers

 A third-rounder in 2017, Darboh also has yet to play in the preseason and, actually, has not played in either the regular or preseason since his rookie year.
 But he is expected to be healthy and ready for the Chargers on Saturday.

-And with David Moore suddenly now out for an extended period, Darboh’s chances of making the team — which seemed really remote before — might now not be unrealistic, especially if he shows anything on the field against the Chargers.
+And with David Moore suddenly now out for an extended period, Darboh’s chances of making the team — which seemed really remote before — might now be realistic, especially if he shows anything on the field against the Chargers.
 Seattle has always been enamored by Darboh’s size — 6 feet 2 inches, 215 pounds — and athleticism.
 He would also be a natural position fit as a replacement for Moore.

 “He’s in good shape,’’ Carroll said this week of Darboh.
 “He needs his playtime because he hasn’t had a chance to show yet.”